nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    d.
 Test case : Invalid Syntax <br> No student is added into Tracey.
 Error details shown in response message.
 Help message also displayed in response message for the user to try again to insert correctly.

-   e.Test case : Insert order with existing `MatriculationNumber`, `Phone` or `Email` <br> Error will message will be displayed stating that the duplicate unique field already exists in Tracey and thus stated student will not be added.
+   e.
+Test case : Insert order with existing `MatriculationNumber`, `Phone` or `Email` <br> Error will message will be displayed stating that the duplicate unique field already exists in Tracey and thus stated student will not be added.

 ### Deleting a person